 You can think of it like this:

-The bigger the building, the more total cost you will have.
+The bigger the building, the higher the total cost you will have.

 The per‑square‑foot number gives a starting point for budgeting.
 Estimator Texas